Posterior lumbar discectomy

 Figure 2.
 For an open discectomy, a 1- to 2-inch skin incision (black line) is made down the middle of your back.
 Muscles overlying the vertebrae are retracted to one side.
 For a minimally invasive discectomy, a small stab entry (green line) is made in the skin near the midline.

 Figure 3.
-For a minimally invasive discectomy, a small stab entry is made in the skin.
-Muscles are then dilated gradually with increasingly larger tubular retractors to gain access to the spine.
+For a minimally invasive discectomy, the muscles are dilated gradually with increasingly larger tubular retractors to gain access to the bony lamina.

 In a minimally invasive discectomy, a small incision (less than 1 inch) is made to one side of your back (Fig. 3).
 Next, a series of progressively larger dilators are passed, one around the other, to gradually separate the muscles and create a tunnel to the bony vertebra.